josephmjoy/robotics/java_robotutils/impnotes.md

   set these up during init - basically disable tracing on all logs except the list above.
 This is a pragmatic thing to do.
 For example RobotComm has tracing, but it should obviously not be enabled by default.
 But adding "trace: [robotcomm]" would enable it in the config file as required.
-1. StructuredLogger AND StructuredMessageMapper: YAML REQUIRES a spacec after ':' and ','.
+1. StructuredLogger AND StructuredMessageMapper: YAML REQUIRES a spaces after ':' and ','.
 We should strongly consider adopting this same guideline for parsing!
 1. SUGGESTION: MessageMapper: strip commas at end of tags and values, to allow for optional commas to be added.